turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 .first: fetches first element

-.shufffle: randomizes the order of the elements and returns new array
+.shuffle: randomizes the order of the elements and returns new array